holding support challenge growth accountability

 Support and challenge

 I am an experienced UKCP-recognised supervisor (RS).
 I enjoy supervising individuals, dyads and groups.
-I supervise therapists and counsellors working in private practice as well as practitioners who have worked/volunteered in services such as the PF Counselling Service, Mindspace, LGBT Health & Wellbeing, Talk Matters and Addictions Counselling Inverness.
+I supervise therapists and counsellors working in private practice as well as practitioners who have worked/volunteered in services such as the PF Counselling Service, Mindspace, LGBT Health & Wellbeing, First Psychology, Talk Matters and Addictions Counselling Inverness.

 I see supervision as a holding relationship in which we can flexibly explore the breadth of your professional life, with attention to head, heart and soul.
 I will seek to reflect with you on your work as a therapist, counsellor, supervisor, trainer, manager, coach or consultant in ways that benefit your clients/staff, and support your efficacy, presence, creativity, learning, growth and wellbeing.
 I enjoy working with practitioners at all stages of development, from a diverse range of therapeutic modalities and professional backgrounds.
 My substantial experience as a trainer can be helpful to experienced practitioners, trainers and trainees.